VijayRod/demo/ai/gpu-aks.md

 ## AI Conversational Diagnostics in the Azure portal
 Want to chat with OpenAI and fix your AKS clusters?
 Try Conversational Diagnostics.
 It's a cool feature that lets you have a friendly chat and get the right solutions, docs, and diagnostics for your cluster problems.
 - https://techcommunity.microsoft.com/t5/apps-on-azure-blog/announcing-conversational-diagnostics-preview-on-azure/ba-p/4087092

+## Copilot in the Azure portal
+With Azure, you can do amazing things.
+And [Microsoft Copilot for Azure](https://learn.microsoft.com/en-us/azure/copilot/overview) is here to help.
+It's an AI tool that guides you through Azure

 ## NVIDIA device plugin operator
 With the NVIDIA GPU Operator, you don't have to worry about installing and updating all the NVIDIA stuff you need for GPU provisioning, like drivers, NVIDIA device plugin for Kubernetes, and container runtime.
 The GPU Operator takes care of it for you, so you can skip the manual installation of the device plugin.